 Jump to:

 - gluten free flour - for this recipe you want to choose a gf flour mix that you know and trust.
-This recipe was made with Bob's Red Mill Gluten Free 1 to 1 Baking Flour.
-I've also had good luck with King Arthur Measure for Measure.
-You can experiment with other flours but you may not get the same results
+I've had good luck using both Bob's Red Mill Gluten Free 1 to 1 Baking Flour and King Arthur Measure for Measure.
+You can experiment with your favorite gluten free flour blend as well.

-- baking powder - helps achieve that perfectly fluffy pancake (be sure to use a brand that is aluminum free)
+- baking powder - helps achieve that perfectly fluffy pancake - be sure to use a brand that is aluminum free otherwise your pancakes will have a bitter taste.

-- milk - for this recipe I use whole milk - this recipe works well if you swap the milk out for your favorite plant based milk
+- milk - to develop this recipe I used whole milk but any milk works just fine.
+You can even swap the milk out for your favorite plant based milk

 - butter - we use unsalted butter in all of our recipes - a plant based butter works just fine in place of the butter in this recipe